sleak-lbl/weekly-emails/items/webinar.md

 ### Join Us for the NUG Meeting, this Thursday 18 March, 11am PT

 The NUG Monthly Webinar is now the NUG Monthly Meeting with a more interactive format, on the third Thursday of every month.
-Our February meeting is **this Thursday, 18 March, at 11am** (Pacific time), at
+Our March meeting is **this Thursday, 18 March, at 11am** (Pacific time), at
 <https://lbnl.zoom.us/j/285479463>.